JohnW4SBA/avare-docs.github.io/_posts/2012-10-07-avare-manual-installation.md

 Store you might consider buying a different or newer **Android** device (Avare is not available for iOS).
-The first version of the Nexus 7 tablet can be upgraded to Android 4.4, and Apps4Av Forum users report buying great used and even new Android devices for $50 or less.
+The first version of the Nexus 7 tablet can be upgraded to Android 4.4, and Apps4Av Forum users report buying great used and even new Android tablets for $50 or less.

 1. _UnInstall:  If you have already installed Avare previously (skip this step if you don't already have Avare installed), begin by